alexanderwendt/civ4ri-customization/README.md

 Customizations for Civilization 4 Realism Invictus

 ## Prerequisites
-These modifications were made for a Realism Invictus 3.5 (Realism Invictus 3.5 (2020-02-28) Setup (Full).exe) around the 2020-08-21 with hotfixes 1-7 applied.
+These modifications were made for a Realism Invictus 3.72 r5469 (Realism Invictus 3.72 (2025-02-24) Setup (Full).exe).

 Start settings for the game